loverajoel/theproductindex/docs/minimum-viable-product.md

 These tests work best when your product has a meaningful usage.
 Since the sample size is larger, you can learn how your customers behave when using your product.

 - **Fake Door/404 Page:** These provide a great way to test customer demand for a feature.
 By including a link or button to the new feature you can measure the percentage of customers that click on it.
-One approach is to build a thank you page with a message explaining that the feature is not built yet.
+One approach is to build a *thank you page* with a message explaining that the feature is not built yet.
 Another is to just leave the link broken and measure clicks.
 You should use them wisely.

 - **Product Analytics and A/B Testing:** Product analytics provide insights about your product's usage and the baseline for A/B testing.
 These experiments help you compare the performance of two alternative user experiences based on a key metric.
-Many companies with are doing experiments constantly.
-This is how great companies create great products and separates from the rest.
+Many companies do these experiments constantly.
+This is how companies create great products that separates them from the rest.

 ---